WormBase/single-cell/README.md

 - X axis: the log fold change of expression of that gene on all cell types, relative to the cell of interest.
 - 0 = baseline expression on reference cell type, <0 means lower expression in that cell type relative to reference, >0 means higher expression in cell type relative to reference

+A Colab tutorial on how to make these plots is available at: https://github.com/Munfred/worm-markers

 # How WormBase processes single cell RNA data: scvi-tools